Zero-trust IoT security and enterprise compliance

 EU Cyber Resilience Act (CRA)

-UK Product Security & Telecommunications Infrastructure (PSTI) Act
+UK Product Security and Telecommunications Infrastructure (PSTI) Act

-A UK law that bans default passwords in consumer IoT devices and requires transparency about security update support and vulnerability disclosure policies.
+Prohibits default passwords in consumer IoT devices and requires disclosure of security update policies and vulnerability reporting processes.

 EU NIS2 Directive